Palma airport named best airport in Europe

 Last year, more than half of the world’s travellers passed through an ASQ airport and The Airports Council International (ACI) has awarded Palma de Mallorca Airport the distinction of “Best Airport in Europe” in its category of 25 to 40 million passengers, Aena has informed.

-These awards are important, said Spanish airport authority Aena in a press release, as they come from the assessments made by passengers in the ASQ (Airport Service Quality Programme) surveys requested by ACI.
+These awards are important, said Spanish airports authority Aena in a press release, as they come from the assessments made by passengers in the ASQ (Airport Service Quality Programme) surveys requested by ACI.

 To be able to write a comment, you have to be registered and logged in